jga9325/apartments-api/README.md

 The application is separated into three layers.
 The presentation layer consists of controller classes which handle incoming requests and direct them to the service layer.
 The service layer handles business logic such as data validation and then calls the persistence layer.
 Additionally, most exceptions are thrown from the service layer.
-Lastly, the persistence layer executes SQL commands against a Postgres database.
+Lastly, the persistence layer executes SQL commands against a PostgreSQL database.

 ### Database

-This project uses a PostgreSQL database to store users, apartments, and applications.
+A PostgreSQL database stores users, apartments, and applications.
 Additionally, an instance of pgAdmin is provided in order to view the database.

 This project uses Spring JDBC to execute SQL commands against the database.